 Property and equipment related to Archipelago of \$51,000 were classified as assets held for sale as of December 31, 2023.
-During the three months ended March 31, 2024, the Company recorded an impairment of \$36,000 related to these assets.
-The fair value of assets held for sale as of March 31, 2024 was \$15,000.
-The fair value has been estimated using publicly available prices for some of the assets, and business partners' estimates for assets with prices not readily available, due to the relatively small size of the industry in which they can be used.
+During the first quarter of 2024, the Company recorded an impairment of \$36,000 related to these assets.
+During the second quarter of 2024, all Archipelago property and equipment previously held for sale were sold.